 Here is one for the plastic screens instead.

 Next, these are not cleaning products, but products that will keep your computer clean.
 As the age-old saying goes – Prevention is better than cure

 14) FAN DUST FILTER

-This cheap and simple piece of fan filter will stop a lot of dust from entering the casing, and saving you a lot of time from cleaning up a choked fan.
+This cheap and simple piece of fan filter will stop a lot of dust from entering the casing, and save you a lot of time in cleaning up a choked fan.